raamish/Helio/README.md

 # Helio : Android

-Helio is an Intelligent Android voice assistant.
+Helio is an Intelligent Android voice assistant designed specially for the visually impaired.
 It's still in alpha, so please don't be rough.

 ## Intro